colshrapnel/phpdelusions.net/stackoverflow.md

 > Please note, English is not my native language and sometimes the choice of words, as well as grammar, are not perfect.
 Please try to get past such glitches to the actual meaning.
 This proposal is very dear to me, I was pondering on it for a long time.
 Please give it a thought.
 It actually makes sense.

 Stack Overflow declares its goal as creation of ["a library of detailed, high-quality answers to every question about programming"](https://stackoverflow.com/tour).
 It's the Holy Grail, the Noble goal.
 But such a library cannot exist without, well - questions.
 So Stack Overflow also lets people to ask them.
 But it looks like that people who have questions are not much a concern.
 They are just a building material for the great library.
 And Stack Overflow being picky about questions it's willing to answer: only "practical, detailed questions" are welcome.
-And such an attitude being the source of huge misunderstanding, as people tend to see a Q&A site as a place where they are a concern, no an asset.
+And such an attitude being the source of huge misunderstanding, a Q&A site is commonly seen a place where people are a concern, not asset.
 A place where they can get help for their problem.

 Such ambiguous situation creates a lot of confusion and contradiction: